Content marketing calendar

 4. Align your social media posts.

 One of the benefits of a content calendar is to make sure your content is not only organized and published, but also successfully distributed and promoted.
 A big part of that is getting it out via social channels.
 For every piece of content you create, you’ll also want to plan several social posts to promote it over the following days and weeks.
-Read Top 3 Secrets to Innovative Social Media for ideas on making your social media strategy more effective.

 5. Make sure you optimize your content.

 It doesn’t make sense to create a lot of content if no one finds it.
-When planning your content, make sure you write it for SEO: Think about the audience you’re trying to reach and choose topics and keywords that align with their interests and questions they’re searching online.
+When planning your content, make sure you write it for SEO.
+Think about the audience you’re trying to reach and choose topics and keywords that align with their interests and questions they’re searching online.

 6. Reach out to your team.

 Creating a content calendar doesn’t have to be complicated.
-In fact, we’ve made it easy for you by creating a customizable content calendar template, pre-populated with key dates, to help you plan for your goals, stay on track, and save you time and stress.
+In fact, we’ve made it easy for you by creating a customizable content marketing plan template, pre-populated with key dates, to help you plan for your goals, stay on track, and save you time and stress.
 You can request your free template here.

-Franchising Content Calendar 2024Free Franchising Content Calendar Template
+Franchise Content Marketing CalendarFree Franchising Content Calendar Template

 Save time and stress by organizing your content marketing all in one place!